Daniel-Himself/FolderOrganizer/README.md

-# FolderOrganizer - A beginner level Python script
+# FolderOrganizer - A Python script for organizing your files by file extensions
 A small script to organize a folder into subfolders by file types.
 It is, in fact, my first script in Python.

 Created for my personal use and shared for education purposes.